 Avoid redundancy.
 A tooltip may be unnecessary in some situations.

-Only explain things not immediately discernible from the UI or design.
+Only explain things that must be immediately discernible from the UI or design.

-Be aware of where you place tooltips and don’t cover up any critical parts of the page.
+Be aware of where you place tooltips and keep all critical parts of the page intact.

-Users lose interest quickly and only want information they can act on, so only show one tooltip at a time and no more than four in a row.
+Users lose interest quickly and only want information they can act on, so only show one tooltip at a time and at most four in a row.

 Don't only rely solely on tooltips.
-Make them part of a larger in-app messaging strategy that provides value as a whole.
+Make them part of a larger in-app messaging strategy that provides value.